Light-emitting diode: Power sources

 The current in an LED or other diodes rises exponentially with the applied voltage (see Shockley diode equation), so a small change in voltage can cause a large change in current.
 Current through the LED must be regulated by an external circuit such as a constant current source to prevent damage.
 Since most common power supplies are (nearly) constant-voltage sources, LED fixtures must include a power converter, or at least a current-limiting resistor.
-In some applications, the internal resistance of small batteries is sufficient to keep current within the LED rating.